dvginneken/PLM-pipeline/README.md

     - `probability_matrix` calculates the probability matrix of each amino acid per position of each sequence and save this matrix as CSV
     - `embeddings` calculate the embeddings per sequence or per residue based on the parameter `embeddings_method`
     - `suggest_mutations`: based on the previously calculated probability matrix values it suggests a desired number of mutations
+    - `attention_matrix` calculates the attention matrix between residues in a sequence
 - `number_mutations` number of mutations you want the model to suggest (default is 1)
 - `cache_dir` path to a cache directory to download the pretrained ESM models if the standard cache should not be used.
 - `embeddings_method` method to output the embeddings, one of:
     - `average_pooling` takes the average output embeddings for each sequence, adds it to the input CSV, and saves this as output CSV (default)
     - `per_token` takes the embedding per residue, outputs a CSV per sequence
+- `layer` for which layer(s) to get the embedding or attention (default is last)
+    - `last`
+    - work in progress...

 ## Adding new models
 - Create a .py file which will contain the model class in the folder `src/`.
 Be careful that the name of the file is not the same as any of the packages that we are using